 - Performance Framing

-Each kite comes with a Mystic frame set, chosen for their overall strength, recoil and weight, these spars are specifically made for and proven during the Djinn’s development – we currently offer 12, 14 and 16 gram spars comparable to the spars used in most high performance standard, mid vent and vented configurations with more spar variations in the works down the road (for extreme low and high winds).
+Each kite comes with a Mystic frame set, chosen for their overall strength, recoil and weight, these spars are specifically made for and proven during the Djinn’s development – we currently offer 12, 14, 16 and 18 gram spars comparable to the spars used in most high performance standard, mid vent, vented, extra and extreme vent configurations.

 - Supported Sail Design

 In addition to the overall quality of the Djinn build, it also features a latticed panel / seam arrangement to provide maximum “net-like” support in the sail which lessens stretch and particularly deformation or loss of the kite’s original outline or profile over time and also working toward the same end goal, all trailing edges are double stitched, all sail material is Icarex PC-31 (preferred by pro pilots worldwide).

 Often referred to as “wear strips”, while they do certainly reduce friction and wear between the upright spars and the sail, the primary purpose of these components is actually to moderate and control the massive sail stretch and degradation that naturally occurs on many quad kites along the vertical spar due to repeated sail compression.

 - Folded Wingtips

 Both ends of the leading edge material has been folded and sewn to reduce fraying and increase overall durability.